-Post-training Optimization Toolkit (POT) is designed to accelerate the inference of deep learning models by applying special methods without model retraining or fine-tuning, like post-training quantization.
+Post-training Optimization Tool (POT) is designed to accelerate the inference of deep learning models by applying special methods without model retraining or fine-tuning, like post-training quantization.
 Therefore, the tool does not require a training dataset or a pipeline.
 To apply post-training algorithms from the POT, you need:

 The tool is aimed to fully automate the model transformation process without changing the model structure.
 The POT is available only in the Intel® distribution of OpenVINO™ toolkit and is not opensourced.
 For details about the low-precision flow in OpenVINO™, see the Low Precision Optimization Guide.

-TIP: You also can work with the Post-training Optimization Toolkit inside the OpenVINO™ Deep Learning Workbench (DL Workbench).
+TIP: You also can work with the Post-training Optimization Tool inside the OpenVINO™ Deep Learning Workbench (DL Workbench).
 DL Workbench is a platform built upon OpenVINO™ and provides a web-based graphical environment that enables you to optimize, fine-tune, analyze, visualize, and compare performance of deep learning models on various Intel® architecture configurations.
 In the DL Workbench, you can use most of OpenVINO™ toolkit components.

 Proceed to an easy installation from Docker Hub to get started.